Voter Registration Information

 No person shall:

 - Knowingly aid or abet any person to register in violation of law:

 - Knowingly destroy, or help to destroy, any completed voter registration form: 5th degree felony; R.C.
 3599.11(B)(1).

 - Knowingly fail to timely return any voter registration form entrusted to him/her to board of elections or Secretary of State:

 5th degree felony/1st degree misdemeanor; R.C.
 3599.11(B)(2).

 Under Ohio law, a 5th degree felony conviction may result in a prison sentence of six to 12 months and/or a fine of up to $2500.
 A 1st degree misdemeanor conviction may result in up to six months in jail and/or a fine of up to $1000.

 For more information about registering and voting in Ohio, please access online information at www.OhioSecretaryofState.gov , or call toll-free (877) SOS-OHIO (767-6446).

 Does a POWER OF ATTORNEY work for voting with the Board of Elections?
 While a power of attorney works in most circumstances, it will not work at the Board of Elections.
 If a voter wishes to assign someone as their power of attorney specifically for voting, Form #10-F must be filed with the Board of Elections in the county where the voter is registered to vote.
 Form #10-F is “Attorney-in-Fact Authorization Executed Before a Notary Public” and declares that the designated power of attorney is allowed to sign voter-related paperwork (i.e., petitions, ballots) for the voter who is unable to do so for him or herself.
-Form #10-F can be obtained at your local Board of Elections office or printed off at the Ohio Secretary of State website.
+Form #10-F can be printed off here or obtained at our local Board of Elections office.
 The form must be notarized (notary available at Board of Elections office) and will be kept on file for all future elections until further notification.